 The veteran and their support person are then asked to present for an in-person evaluation at the transplant center, which generally takes 3-5 days.
 After this evaluation, the veteran is discussed at the transplant center's "selection conference," and either accepted, and placed on a waiting list for a future transplant; deferred, pending further evaluation; or declined as a candidate.

-The specifics of this process, expenses covered by Central Office versus referring centers, and all necessary forms and contact information are available through the National VA Transplant Office and its web site.
+The specifics of this process, expenses covered by Central Office versus referring centers, and all necessary forms and contact information are available through the National VA Transplant Office.